socialhubio/socialhub-dev/docs/inbox/ticket-api.md

 sidebar_label: Ticket
 ---

-The SocialHub Ticket API allows the cration of Custom Tickets for Custom Channels.
+The SocialHub Ticket API allows the creation of Custom Tickets for Custom Channels.
 By default these Tickets will only have network-agnostic Actions available.
 Actions that require changes to be made on the network (eg. Replies made to a Ticket), must be configured in the Channels Manifest.
 If a WebHook is configured, it will receive information about executed Ticket Actions as Events.

 ## Creating Tickets